 Header image for Global Solutions Summit 2026

-Critical Minerals and African Agency: From Extraction to Shared Value
+Critical Minerals and African Agency: from Extraction to Shared Value Passed

 Theme: GLOBAL TRADE, GEOECONOMICS AND FINANCE